Are you feeling overwhelmed when managing your finances, cutting back on wasteful spending, or setting up a nest egg for the future?

 This paid-for money budgeting app seamlessly connects all your financial accounts (bank, savings, credit card, investment, mortgage, etc.) to track your total balance in real-time.

 Furthermore, you can set your spending goals and track your saving progress which is useful for saving up for a wedding or a gadget like a tablet.
-Also, once your spending data starts accumulating, Moneyhub’s intelligent tools will categorise your expenses every month and show you how to and where to cut back.
+Also, once your spending data starts accumulating, Moneyhub’s intelligent tools will categorise your expenses every month and show you how and where to cut back.

 On the downside, Moneyhub is free to use only during your first six months.
 Afterwards, you have to pay £1/month or £10/year, but the company pledges they won’t sell away your data.